Prison Custody Officer Nuneaton £24,367.21 - £25,717.79

 - Charity work - Match-it & payroll giving

 - Recommend a Friend - receive a cash payment

 - Employee Care Scheme (Best Doctors and First Assist counseling service)

+We have now opened our 2021 recruitment campaign for HMP Rye Hill.
 Be that person who makes a difference!

 Prison Custody Officers (PCOs) are key to the effective running of our prisons and we are looking for people who can fit naturally into this role whether this is from past work experience, existing skills that you can bring to complement the prison or from the ability to learn.

 There is no such thing as a ‘typical’ prison custody officer and we encourage applications from people of all backgrounds that can show that they have the integrity, resilience and strong communications skills needed to thrive in these roles.
 No specific qualifications or experience are required.

 Are you the sort of person that is reliable, treats others with fairness and respect and above all have good communication skills, empathy, integrity and resilience?